magento/devdocs/src/cloud/reference/ece-tools-error-reference.md

 -  **Error code**:  The Magento-assigned identifier for the error message
 -  **Stage**:  Indicates whether the error occurred during the build, deploy, or post-deploy stage
--  **Step**:  Indicates the step in the deployment scenario where the error can occur.
-If the _Step_ column is blank, the error is a general error that can occur in multiple steps, or during pre-processing operations.
+-  **Step**:  Indicates the step in the deployment scenario that can return the error.
+If the _Step_ column is blank, the error is a general error that can be returned by multiple steps, or during pre-processing operations.
 See [Scenario-based deployment]({{ site.baseurl }}/cloud/deploy/scenario-based-deployment.html) for more information about the build, deploy, and post-deploy steps.
 -  **Suggestion**: Provides guidance to troubleshoot and resolve the error
 -  **Title (Error description)**: A description that summarizes the cause of the error
 -  **Type**: Indicates whether the error is a critical error or a warning